jcubic/wayne/README.md

 It always fetch a new value of the assets when there is internet connection and serve cached value when user is offline.
 When there are no cached value it do default action (which can be normal fetch outside of cache or Wayne route).

+This is just example of using cache with Wayne middleware, you can use different caching approach.

 ## First load